-2.4 In consideration of and subject to the rights, benefits and privileges in favour of the James Bay Crees and the Inuit of Québec, the James Bay Crees and Inuit of Québec consent by these presents to the settlement out of court of all legal proceedings relating to the James Bay project or to the claims, rights, titles and interests in land that they may have.
-The James Bay Crees and the Inuit of Québec further undertake not to institute any further proceedings relating to the matters contemplated in the said legal proceedings already instituted which are presently before the Supreme Court of Canada in virtue of leave to appeal granted by the Supreme Court of Canada on February 13, 1975.
+2.4 In consideration of and subject to the rights, benefits and privileges in Legal favour of the James Bay Crees and the Inuit of Quebec, the James Bay Proceedings Crees and the Inuit of Quebec consent by these presents to the settlement out of court of all legal proceedings relating to the James Bay project or to the claims, rights, titles and interests in land that they may have.
+The James Bay Crees and the Inuit of Quebec further undertake not to institute any further proceedings relating to the matters contemplated in the said legal proceedings already instituted which are presently before the Supreme Court of Canada in virtue of leave to appeal granted by the Supreme Court of Canada on February 13,1975.